-HDOT NEWS RELEASE: HDOT to complete assessments and repair plans for Wilson Tunnel by Oct.2Posted on Oct 1, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: HDOT to complete assessments and repair plans for Wilson Tunnel by Oct.2Posted on Oct 1, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) continues to perform structural assessments and finalize plans for repairs within the Wilson Tunnel in the Honolulu bound direction of the Likelike Highway.